jiaweibao/jiaweibao.github.io/_pages/publications.md

 Risi, C.& coauthors (including **Bao, J.**) Amplification of temperature changes with altitude in the tropics and subtropics (*in prep*)

-**Bao, J.**, Muller, C. & Singh, M. Impact of mesoscale organization on the free-tropospheric temperature (*in prep*)

 Wang, J., Tett, S. **Bao, J.**, Sun Y., Wang, X. & Ge, Q. Anthropogenically inequitable risks of sequential extreme precipitation-humid heat events between tropical and extratropical regions (*in prep*)

-Takasuka, D., Becker, T. & **Bao, J.** Precipitation Characteristics and Thermodynamic-Convection Coupling in Global Kilometer-Scale Simulations  (*submitted to Journal of Advances in Modeling Earth Systems*, equal first authors)
+**Bao, J.**, Muller, C. & Singh, M. Understanding the role of land and convective organization in determining the free-tropospheric temperature in the tropics (*in review*)

 ## 2026
+Takasuka, D., Becker, T. & **Bao, J.** Precipitation Characteristics and Thermodynamic-Convection Coupling in Global Kilometer-Scale Simulations  *Journal of Advances in Modeling Earth Systems* ( *in press*, equal first authors)

 Yoon, A., Hohenegger C., **Bao, J.** & Brunner, L. Extreme events in the Amazon after deforestation. *Earth System Dynamics*. [https://doi.org/10.5194/esd-17-167-2026](https://doi.org/10.5194/esd-17-167-2026)